Code-Institute-Submissions/raw-dessert-recipes/README.md

-# Raw Dessert Recipies
+# Raw Dessert Recipes

 A data-driven web application that allows users to easily access, add new and edit recipes.

-This a raw dessert recipies website, built using **Flask**, a Python micro-framework.
-It is a data-driven application, and the target audience is any user who wants to easily access, add new and edit recipies.
+This a raw dessert Recipes website, built using **Flask**, a Python micro-framework.
+It is a data-driven application, and the target audience is any user who wants to easily access, add new and edit Recipes.

 ## UX
 The following section describes the UX process for this project.